stashapp/stash-box/README.md

 ## Initial setup

+Before building the binary the frontend project needs to be built.
+* Run `yarn install --frozen-lockfile` in the `stash-box/frontend` folder.
+* Run `make generate`, followed by `make build` from the main folder.

 Stash-box requires access to a postgres database server.
 When stash-box is first run, or when it cannot find a configuration file (defaulting to `stashdb-config.yml` in the current working directory), then it generates a new configuration file with a default postgres connection string (`postgres@localhost/stash-box?sslmode=disable`).
 It prints a message indicating that the configuration file is generated, and allows you to adjust the default connection string as needed.

 The database must be created and available before rerunning stash-box.
 The schema will be created within the database if it is not already present.